lagotto/lagotto/docs/setup.md

 * ZENODO_URL: used in posting the zip file to Zenodo
 * APPLICATION: used in posting the zip file to Zenodo
 * CREATOR: used in posting the zip file to Zenodo
-* SITENAMELONG: used in posting the zip file to Zenodo
+* SITE_TITLE: used in posting the zip file to Zenodo
 * GITHUB_URL: used in posting the zip file to Zenodo

 Also, you must be running Sidekiq (bin/rake sidekiq:start) in order for the APIs to be snapshotted as the work is done in the background.